Suggested links

 For people with prescription opiate dependence, weaning off the medication slowly is important.
 Quitting cold turkey, or all at once, could cause severe symptoms and often prompt relapse to drug use.

-For this reason, health professionals will likely taper you off the medication on a schedule set to your individual needs.
+For this reason, health professionals will likely taper you off the medication on a schedule that is tailored to your individual needs.

 This schedule will depend on several factors, such as: